raditz2488/naivebayes-spamham/README.md

 # naivebayes-spamham
-In this project we build a naive-bayes enail spam-ham classifier from scratch using TDD.
+In this project we build a naive-bayes email spam-ham classifier from scratch using TDD.